 The “scope” dot on the top of the head is clear to see which senior golfers or those with poor eyesight will appreciate.

-Overall, the design and functionality of the 4 major parts of the club work incredibly well together.
+Overall, the design and functionality of the four major parts of the club work incredibly well together.

-If you can spend a few hours practicing on your indoor putting matt then we definitely feel the features of the club have a lot going for it.
+If you can spend a few hours practicing on your indoor putting matt, then we feel the club’s features have a lot going for it.